Brrr! Winter Wardrobe Survival Tips for Sensitive Kids

 More and more kids complain about their socks, and it's easy to think they're just making a fuss, but the struggle with seams is real!

 Seamless socks and tights can be a God-send for parents and kids alike.

 To put that in perspective, we've had customers tell us that thanks to seamless socks they have knocked 45 minutes off their kids' time getting ready for school!

 A decent pair of seamless socks or tights can be well worth the investment.
 Of course, this may not work for every child, but it's a great place to start!

 Starting from the inside out, one of our best tips is actually to desensitise the skin before putting on socks or clothing.

 There are lots of ways to do this from jumping up and down on the spot to desensitise feet, using textured balance pods or rollers to massage and also body brushing techniques like the Wilbarger Protocol.
-(We have more tips on this in our Resources section on our website).

 This can be enough to calm the senses down enough to make clothing tolerable to put on and keep on all day.